 Dominique Bikaba, DRC

-Dominique Bikaba is the executive director of Strong Roots, a local organization in Eastern Democratic Republic of Congo that promotes conservation and sustainable development through educating and empowering the local and indigenous communities that live in the region of the Kahuzi-Biega National Park, with a particular focus on protecting the eastern lowland gorilla.
+Dominique Bikaba is the executive director of Strong Roots, a local organization in Eastern Democratic Republic of Congo that promotes conservation and sustainable development by educating and working with the local and Indigenous communities that live in the region of the Kahuzi-Biega National Park, with a particular focus on protecting the eastern lowland gorilla.
 Bikaba is also a co-founding member of the Pole Pole Foundation, a 2010 Equator Prize winner.

 Juan Cusanero Elías, Guatemala

 Juan Cusanero Elías is an agro-ecological and environmental engineer from the Chimaltenango region of Guatemala.
 He works for Sotz'il, a Guatemalan Indigenous environmental organization, and belongs to the Kaqchikel Maya people.

 Hindou Oumarou Ibrahim, Chad

 Hindu Oumarou Ibrahim, an expert in Indigenous rights, adaptation and mitigation to climate change and participatory management of projects, is a coordinator of the Indigenous Women’s Association of Chad (AFPAT), as well as a representative of the Sahel region for the Indigenous Peoples of Africa Coordinating Committee (IPACC) and vice president and representative of the Indigenous peoples of UNEP Major Group since 2009.

 Akosita Rokomate, Fiji